Lawry03/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ## 8-James_Bond
 Using the (chmod 007 hello) command, this script sets no permissions at all to the owner and group and allows for all permissions to the Other users.

+## 9-John_Doe
+Using the (chmod 753 hello) command, this script sets the mode of the file to -rwxr-x-wx.